 If you are reading this writing, that means you are using the internet.
 I may assume that you are using the internet through a Wi-Fi router.
 Now, I have a question to ask.
-What is SSID broadcast?
+What is the SSID broadcast?
 You might wonder about the relation between the Wi-Fi router and my question.
 Well, there exists a relation indeed.
-If you don’t know what SSID broadcast is, don’t be upset.
-I will make you known to it.
+What is the SSID broadcast?
+This question may come to your mind.
+We will discuss SSID in full detail in this article.

 What Does SSID Broadcast Mean

 SSID stands for Service Set Identifier.
 SSID is a kind of function which is performed by Access Point that broadcasts its name by default; the devices or stations searching for a network can easily find it usually.
 In simple words, SSID basically indicates the name of your router or network.
 And you should know that by default, most routers transmit their SSID or network name in the environment every few times.
 It is used in this way to make it easy for the clients to discover and connect to the network.
 The problem with this is that anyone can see your network on their visible network list.
 Now, there arises a significant question.
 Is your network in any kind of security risk because of the SSID broadcast?

 Frankly speaking, there are risks in the system of SSID broadcast.
 Though it is for the comfort of the user to connect easily, it is also easily discoverable by those people who have no right to connect to the network.
 In spite of having password security, it is not hard work to hack.
 So, if you want, you can hide your SSID.
 You can disable your SSID broadcast.